Applying to the MHA program

 - Official transcripts from each institution attended, regardless of the number of credits or semesters completed.

-- GPA and Test Scores: A minimum GPA of 3.0 is required.
+- GPA: A minimum GPA of 3.0 is required.
 The average of admitted students has been above 3.5 in recent years.
-GRE or GMAT scores in the 30th percentile or better are required.
-Scores within the last five years will be accepted.

 - References: You will need to initiate the process through the online application by entering names and email addresses of two references.
 Upon submission of your application, an email will be sent to each reference requesting they complete a brief online recommendation regarding your commitment for success in the program.
 References should come from personal peers and/or managers and supervisors.

 - Resume: Upload your resume to the online application